uk-national-parking-platform/uk-national-parking-platform.github.io/StandardLocations.md

 ---
+layout: home
+sidebar:
+  nav: sidemain
 title: Standard Location Codes
-layout: default
 sort: 9
 ---
-# Standard Location Codes

 To date in the UK, cashless parking zone numbers have been allocated by providers when setting up contracts with operators.
 This has created the potential for duplicate numbers across zones in different parts of the UK.

 The NPP is a good opportunity to create a co-ordinated approach to numbers that, whilst not requiring existing numbers to change, will ensure that numbers in multi-vendor areas are unique.
 Standard Location Codes will be allocated by a recognised neutral agent (the public body set up to run the National Parking Platform) to any parking Operator (public or private) that requests them, enabling any cashless parking zone to be uniquely identified.